 So back away from the sugar-free candy and chocolate.
 Please, I beg of you!
 They are full of sugar alcohols — the archaic substitute for real sugar.
 And you do not want sugar alcohols in your belly.
 Here’s why:

-1. They still raise your blood sugar.
+1. They can still raise your blood sugar.
 Sugar alcohols, according to the Joslin Diabetes Center, are derived from plant products — usually fruit.
 After removing the carbohydrate from these plants, they are then “altered” by a chemical process.
 For reasons I still don’t understand, someone once decided that these sugar alcohols should be used in candies and chocolates, and then advertised as “sugar-free."

-Sure, they contain slightly fewer calories than white sugar, but Joslin explains that this is merely because the calories are not as easily absorbed during the digestive process.
+Sure, they contain fewer calories than white sugar, but Joslin explains that this is merely because the calories are not as easily absorbed during the digestive process.
 So if you insist on eating sugar-free products, you should do so as thoughtfully as you would any other sugar-laden treat.

-2. They will give you diarrhea.
-Sugar alcohols have the same effect on your body as a good old-fashioned laxative.
+2. They can give you diarrhea.
+Sugar alcohols can have the same effect on your body as a good old-fashioned laxative.
 And you can bet that if you eat more than just one or two of those cute little chocolates, your stomach will not be happy.
 The “big D” can come with cramping and pain.
 It’s especially dangerous, because when you see the words “sugar-free,” and it’s been a long time since you treated yourself to chocolate or candy, you might easily overeat.
-And that extended moment of indulgence will come back to haunt you when your body tries to digest sugar alcohols.
+And that extended moment of indulgence might come back to haunt you when your body tries to digest sugar alcohols.

 3. They taste truly awful.
 This is the most obvious reason not to bother with sugar-free chocolates and candies.
 The entire point of eating chocolate, in particular, is for the enjoyment of that sweet, smooth, wonderful flavor.
 If your chocolate is mixed with a funky fake-sugar chemical that tastes, well, like chemicals, it’s truly not worth it.